rodrigobustamante/bice-challenge/README.md

 ### 4.2 Installation guide

+#### NOTE

+To run the project offline, you need a serverless account, and one project, modify the serverless.yml and change the values of `app` and `org` for your own credentials.

 #### 4.2.1

 Clone this project using the next command, run this command in your favorite terminal.